bitmakerlabs/wdi-october-2017/16-routing-and-controllers/ipsums-fairground.md

 ...
 ```

 `inspect` is a ruby method you can call on any object to open it up and look inside.
-It's very useful for debugging.
+It's useful for debugging.

 ### Browser: